TANGO-Project/alde/README.md

 ## Installation Guide

+### Development environment

+In case you want do create a devopment environment to contribute the development of ALDE, please follow the next steps.

 ALDE has been implemented using python3.
 To develop to ALDE we recommend to employ [Python Virtualenv]( http://docs.python-guide.org/en/latest/dev/virtualenvs/ ):

 ```